-I’m talking about the hilarious British comedy Eaten By Lions, which hit UK cinemas on the 29 March.
+I’m talking about the hilarious British comedy Eaten By Lions.

 A story about brothers Omar (Antonio Aakeel) and Pete (Jack Carroll) on a journey to Blackpool to find Omar’s long-lost dad, it’s a gem of a film about what family means today.
 It’s also got a top-notch cast, who still – when I interviewed them this week – came across as one big, slightly crazy family.